 So, what exactly is HBOT and how does it differ from the other products and services aimed to remove wrinkles currently available on the market?
 HBOT is the use of concentrated oxygen, delivered under increased atmospheric pressure while in a chamber.
 In our atmosphere, the percentage of concentrated oxygen is only 21 percent, whereas HBOT uses 97.5 percent.
 This drastic increase in concentration means that up to 15 times as much oxygen can be taken into our lungs and subsequently pushed into our bloodstream.
 This increased oxygen also boosts the production of adenosine triphosphate (ATP), which is the basic energy molecule that supports most life.
 This increased ATP production also can be used to speed up healing.
 During HBOT, an individual is placed in a chamber and has a clear face mask placed on their face to deliver the concentrated oxygen.

-Ultimately what this extensive and somewhat daunting process does is makes your body’s naturally occurring processes more effective and efficient.
-The pressure in the chamber is equivalent to being 33ft under water.
+Ultimately what this extensive and somewhat daunting process does is make your body’s naturally occurring processes more effective and efficient.
+The pressure in the chamber is equivalent to being 33ft underwater.
 It takes five minutes to slowly shift from normal room pressure to the high-pressure environment, which she sat in for an hour.
-She reports that the sensation was similar to being in a plane – “slightly sinusy, but not uncomfortable.”
+She reports that the sensation was similar to being in a plane.
 She states she was able to get comfortable and quickly adapted to the new environment.
 Although Sarah reports that she didn’t notice any drastic changes after her session was over, she didn’t feel tired after a work meeting she had later that day.
 Her energy levels are increased and she doesn’t feel the typical mid-afternoon slump.

 This increase in energy is steady even until her bedtime where she states that her eyes are usually falling shut around 10 PM, but that night she went to sleep around 12:45 AM, still full of energy.
 Also interestingly, Sarah reports that she woke up at 7:30 in the morning feeling completely rejuvenated without the after-effects of a long night.
 This increase in energy lasted 24 hours.
 She states that she wasn’t able to notice any drastic improvements in her skin after one session, but her complexion felt better.